Change Management Roles and Responsibilities: A Complete Guide

 "The IT goal for Emergency Changes should be to a reduction in the frequency over time.
 With the direction of the CIO, each IT functional team should set a plan to reduce Emergency Changes."

-Change Management/Enablement Approves Normal Changes for Execution by the Project Management Practice
+Normal Change: Change Management/Enablement Approved for Execution by the Project Management Practice

 "With Standard Changes automated through Change Enablement because they are pre-approved, and Emergency Changes fast-tracked past the detailed scrutiny, Change Enablement can concentrate on Normal Changes.